marvelapp/prototype-event-schema/README.md

 ## How to validate event structure

-When you receieve an event, you should first validate the entire event against the schema in `event.json`.
+When you receive an event, you should first validate the entire event against the schema in `event.json`.
 That schema will ensure the basic event structure is correct, and that it has all required top level keys with correct `type` values if appropriate.

 If that's valid, you need to take object in the `trigger` key and validate it against the schema in `triggers/:type.json`, where `:type` is the value of the trigger's `type` key.
 Then you should do the same for the `object` and `outcome` keys.